irfanhabibglobal/self-driving-car-specialization-coursera/course-1-introduction-to-self-driving-cars/kinematic-bicycle-model/README.md

+# Kinematic Bicycle Model

-In this assignment, I have implement the kinematic bicycle model.
+In this assignment, kinematic bicycle model has been implemented.
 The model accepts velocity and steering rate inputs and steps through the bicycle kinematic equations.
 Once the model is implemented, a set of inputs was provided to drive the bicycle in a figure eight (8) trajectory.

 The bicycle kinematics are governed by the following set of equations: